Jamiroquai: 1992–1995: Formation, Emergency on Planet Earth and The Return of the Space Cowboy

-1994–2000: The Return of the Space Cowboy–Synkronized

-The band's original drummer, Nick van Gelder, failed to return from holiday and was replaced by Derrick McKenzie, who recorded with the group in one take for his audition.
-They issued their second album, The Return of the Space Cowboy, in 1994, and it ranked at number 2 in the UK chart.
-During its recording, Kay was in a creative block, worsened by his increasing drug use at the time; which resulted in its complex songwriting.
+The band's original drummer, Nick van Gelder, was replaced in 1993 by Derrick McKenzie, who recorded with the group in one take for his audition.
+They issued their second album, The Return of the Space Cowboy, in 1994, which reached number 2 in the UK chart.
+During its recording, Kay was in a creative block, worsened by his increasing drug use at the time, which resulted in its complex songwriting.
 However, the record was said to have "capture[ed] this first phase of Jamiroquai at their very best", according to Daryl Easlea of BBC Music.
 Josef Woodard from Entertainment Weekly wrote that its "syncopated grooves and horn-lined riffs" were "played by humans, not samplers".

+1996–2000: Travelling Without Moving, peak of fame and Synkronized

 Released in 1996, Travelling Without Moving reached number 24 in the Billboard 200 and number 2 in the UK albums chart.
-With 8 million copies sold worldwide, it has been listed in the Guinness World Records as the best-selling funk album in history since 2001.
+With more than 8 million copies sold worldwide, it has been listed in the Guinness World Records as the best-selling funk album in history since 2001.
 The album's lead single, "Virtual Insanity", gained popularity for its music video, which was heavily played on MTV.
 Containing symphonic and jungle elements, Kay aimed for a more accessible sound.
 Ted Kessler of NME saw Travelling Without Moving as an improvement from previous albums, while critic Stephen Thomas Erlewine commented that it did not have "uniform consistenc[ies]" in comparison.